 Stakeholder views

 There is ample evidence in the minutes of NSWG meetings of frequent consideration of NEITI’s internal governance documents.
 A private member’s bill before the Senate for amendment to the NEITI Act underwent its first reading in 2014.
-The NSWG resolved at the time to focus its recommendations on the review of the NEITI Act on issues of funding, sanctions for non-reporting and the role of IMTT.
+The NSWG resolved at the time to focus its recommendations on the review of the NEITI Act on issues of funding, sanctions for non-reporting, and the role of IMTT.

 At a meeting with the International Secretariat on 26 July 2016, a group of civil society organisations including PWYP and CISLAC presented a joint statement concerning stakeholder engagement in NEITI and civil society participation in particular.
 According to the statement, “the structure and processes necessary for the EITI in Nigeria are in existence” and “the necessary governance structures have been regularly constituted and are active”.
 The statement continues, “the process of guaranteeing the independent participation of stakeholders is however constrained to a substantial extent by the provisions in the NEITI Law of 2007, which is at variance with the NEITI Board Charter, EITI Civil Society protocols and standards.
 This variance… is at the root of many of the challenges that Nigeria… has with respect to the stakeholders’ participation in the EITI process… and makes it seemingly entirely subject to the whims and caprices of the Government/Presidency.”
 The statement concludes, “these have resulted in the weak implementation of the EITI process in Nigeria”.
 The main issue that the statement was meant to address was the process through which the civil society representative had been appointed by the President.

 According to a former Chair of the NSWG, the process by which NSWG representatives were appointed was not clear and too political.
 A former member of the NSWG who said he had played an active role in assisting the President in the appointment of the current NSWG explained that a first list had been drafted by the secretariat focusing on the functions that needed to be covered.
 The only names on this list had been the representatives of the geopolitical zones, which were political appointees and were consequently preselected, the Chair of the NSWG and the Executive Secretary of NEITI.
-With the exception of the civil society representative, which would be appointed by the constituency, the remaining appointees were appointed on the basis of theirs positions, including the Chair of the OPTS, the President of the Union of Oil Workers and the President of the Miners Association of Nigeria.
+With the exception of the civil society representative, which would be appointed by the constituency, the remaining appointees were appointed on the basis of theirs positions, including the Chair of the OPTS, the President of the Union of Oil Workers, and the President of the Miners Association of Nigeria.
 The former member of the NSWG had been asked to provide comments and had suggested a change to the name of the Executive Secretary.
 This suggestion had been followed and the final list of appointees had been published.